OpenVPN/openvpn-tests/t_server/tofu/openvpn_test_env/README.md

 # openvpn_test_env

-This is an OpenTofu root module that enables setting up several different things in AWS:

-1. Server-side infrastructure for t_server
+This is an OpenTofu root module for setting up the server-side infrastructure for the t_server test environment.
+It should be possible to use Terraform for the setup as well, but that has not been tested.
-2. Manual OpenVPN test environment
-3. Otterwiki
-4. Buildbot

-Each feature can be turned on and off as required.
-The main use-case is setting up t_server infrastructure on-demand.
+There are three "features" than can be toggled on and off as needed:

+* VPC management
+* Public DNS zone management
+* Private DNS zone management

+Letting this root module manage the private DNS zone simplifies the setup a lot, but it also modifies VPC DHCP options.
+That may have unwanted side-effects if you spin this thing up in an existing VPC.

 # Network architecture

-The network setup looks roughly like this:
+In case you let this root module handle VPC configuration the end result will look like this:

-* Primary VPC ("production")
+* Primary VPC
     * Public subnet
     * Private subnet
-* Secondary VPC ("office")
-    * Public subnet
-    * Private subnet

-These two VPC are completely detached from each other.
-Connectivity between the two is meant to be provided by OpenVPN servers used for manual testing.

-Private subnets only have so-called "egress-only internet gateways", which means that only IPv6 egress to Internet is possible.
+Private subnet only has a so-called "egress-only internet gateway", which means that only IPv6 egress to Internet is possible.
 Public subnets have normal Internet gateways and thus support both IPv4 and IPv6 egress.
+All EC2 instances are created to the public subnet, so for the most part the private subnet can be ignored.

 There are two DNS zones which make working in the environment easier:

 * **Public DNS zone**
     * Requires registering a domain in AWS Route53
-    * Optional, although turning it off *may* require fixes to Tofu code)
+    * Optional
 * **Private DNS zone**
     * Does not require a domain registration as it is internal-only
+    * Optional

 ## Tofu modules